Member support from PLASA

 - Cancelling penalties and interest where you have administrative difficulties contacting or paying HMRC immediately

 To be eligible, you must be self-employed or a member of a partnership, have an average annual trading profit of less than £50,000, receive over half of your earnings from self-employment, and have been trading in the last financial year, trading now, and planning to do so this coming year.
-For those who have yet to file for 2018/19 will have an extra four weeks to do so.
+If you’re eligible, you must apply on or before 13 July 2020.

-The UK Government is allowing a three-month holiday for mortgage payments – we advise you contact your bank.
-The UK Government has also announced a ban on evictions for renters.
+The UK Government has set a holiday for mortgage payments until 31 October– we advise you contact your bank.
+The UK Government has also announced a temporary ban on evictions for renters.

 LSi have compiled a comprehensive live list of news, resources and offers in relation to Covid-19.